 Envelopes containing seeds provide plant variety names and directions on germination, growing and harvesting.
 Anyone from the community is welcome to take a small amount of seeds to grow in their home garden or community garden and is encouraged to save seeds of their own to donate to the Seed Library for others to take.
-Information on seed saving and organic gardening classes are also available.
 There is no fee for Seed Library usage, but an opportunity to donate funds toward the continuation of the program is provided (above).

 The Good Ground Seed Library was unveiled to the community on March 8, 2017, along with a presentation from ECI entitled Restoring Good Ground: Sowing Seeds of Change.